BioDynaMo/biodynamo/README.md

 `make bdmclean` will only clean the `biodynamo` and `runBiodynamoTests` targets

+`make doc` will generate the Doxygen documentation in directory `build/doc`.
+It contains a html and latex version.
+You can view the html version by opening `build/doc/html/index.html` in your browser.

 ### Simulation Tests
 Reference files for the simulation outcome are stored as Json in directory `test/resources/` In rare cases it might be necessary to update these files: